GRealesM/BloodCellBasisApp/README.md

 This lens can be applied to external GWAS datasets, and these reweighted effect sizes can be projected onto this **basis** and their location with basis-space observed.
 We developed a method to assess whether the location of a projected trait within basis-space is significantly different from what would be expected under the null, thus enabling the kinds of analyses detailed in the introduction.

-We applied **varimax rotation** to the rotation matrix `rot.pca`, with the aim to maximise the amount of variance explained by the different components, and facilitate interpretation of the results.
-Varimax rotation has the desirable effect to increase high- and low-value loadings and reduce mid-value loadings, thus helping to characterise the different components.
+We applied **varimax rotation** to the PCA rotation matrix with the aim to make each factor relate to as few variables as possible (and vice versa).
+Thus, the varimax rotation simplifies the loadings of items by removing the middle ground and more specifically identifying the factor upon which data load.
+This has the desirable effect to increase high- and low-value loadings and reduce mid-value loadings, thus helping to characterise the different components.

 ## How to use this tool